BenAcord/AutoRpt/README.md

 # AutoRpt Overview
+AutoRpt enforces a consistent, dependable workflow for engagement note-taking and report writing.
-AutoRpt manages a base directory structure with note and report templates for several penetration testing use cases.
+It does this by managing a base directory structure with note and report templates.
 The main focus is easing the process associated with InfoSec certification exams such as the OSCP or PNPT, though many others are supported.
-It also covers CTF and training on common InfoSec platforms like Hack the Box, Try Hack Me, or Proving grounds to name but a few.
+It also covers training and CTF on common InfoSec platforms like Hack the Box, Try Hack Me, or Proving grounds to name but a few.
 Bug bounty hunting and penetration tests are use case options but are considered work in progress.

 All wrapped in a sleak 1980's menu system.

+The workflow is terminal friendly to keep your head in the engagement and not juggling various interfaces.

 ![startup](https://github.com/BenAcord/wiki-images/raw/main/AutoRpt/2-startup.png "AutoRpt startup screenshot for Metasploitable2")

 :trophy: Mad props and respect to [noraj for the "Offensive Security Exam Report Template in Markdown"](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown).

-:hammer_and_wrench: If you are looking for a solid markdown tool, take a look at [Obsidian](https://obsidian.md/).
+This project is included in AutoRpt.

 :warning: use at your own risk.